 High levels of male hormones, or androgens, in young women apparently raise their risk of developing breast cancer, according to a recent report.

 Androgens are normally present in women, although at much lower levels than in men.
-However, in PCOS women, androgens are frequently elevated.
+However, in women with polycystic ovarian disease, androgens are frequently elevated.

 Elevated androgen levels have been linked with breast cancer in studies of postmenopausal women, but it was unclear if this also applied to pre-menopausal women.

 Scientists at the International Agency for Research on Cancer in France compared androgen levels in 370 premenopausal women who were later diagnosed with breast cancer with levels found in 726 similar women without breast cancer.

 The likelihood of developing of breast increased significantly as levels of male hormones rose.

 The risk of women younger than 40 years developing breast cancer over a 10-year period ranged from 2.6% for those with the highest testosterone levels to 1.5% among those with the lowest levels.

 There was also a correlation between lower levels progesterone and increased risk of breast cancer.
 Note that women with polycystic ovary syndrome typically have lower than optimal progesterone levels.